Home Learn Upcoming Stock Splits, How It Works & Why a Company Does It?

 What is a Basket Order?

-A basket order is a type of order that allows you to buy or sell multiple securities at the same time in a single go.
+A basket order is a type of order that allows investors to buy or sell multiple securities at the same time in a single go.
 Think of it like a shopping cart for your investments.
 You can add different stocks, bonds, or other assets to your basket and then submit the order all at once.

 To Wrap It Up…

-Start your investment journey with smallcase today!
+Take the first step into smarter investing.
+Start your journey with smallcase today!

 All You Need to Know About Starting Your Share Market Journey